shree998/Campus-Expert/submissions/jschiarizzi/module-1/community-assessment.md

 # Assessing GW CS community

 ## Definition
 * Our community is defined as undergraduate students interested in developing technical computer science skills outside the classroom.
+The clubs that make up our community are the GW Tech Collective & GW ACM.

 ## Size
 * Actual: there are ~45 students that make up the population at most of the events.